mmohajer9/javascript-notes/F - Objects/2 - this-keyword-summary.md

 this refers to different things, depending on where it's used and how (if used in a function) a function is called.

-Generally, this refers to the "thing" which called a function (if used inside of a function).
+Generally, **`this`** refers to the "**thing**" which called a function (if used inside of a function).
 That can be the global context, an object or some bound data/ object (e.g. when the browser binds this to the button that triggered a click event).

 1. this in Global Context (i.e. outside of any function)